fabiospampinato/calls-batch/README.md

 batch.add ( foo, [1] );
 batch.add ( foo, [1, 2, 'foo'] );

+const fooWrapped = batch.wrap ( foo ); // Returns a function which automatically adds a call to `method`, with the provided arguments, to the batch whenver called

+fooWrapped ( 1 ); // Automatically add a call to `foo` with the provided arguments to the batch

 // batch.flush (); // Force a flush immediately
 ```